-Businesses frequently rely on their suppliers for information on product prices.
+Businesses frequently rely on their suppliers for information on product prices for price benchmarking.
 So it’s hardly surprising that it’s difficult to compare the performance of their buying strategy to that of their competitors.
 As a result, many procurement leaders believe they are getting the best prices from their current suppliers.

 The process of building price benchmarking dashboards requires the actual prices paid to suppliers for products and raw materials to be compared to those paid to other suppliers.
 Making these like-for-like comparisons enables buyers and analysts to make more informed, data-driven purchasing decisions.